khoi/khoi-hugo/content/post/daily-coding-problem-final.md

 ### Day 11 - Auto complete

 I built a simple [Trie](https://en.wikipedia.org/wiki/Trie) for it.
-This could be improved with a prefix tree, where nodes that don't have any siblings can be combine to its parent.
+This could be improved with a prefix tree, where nodes that don't have any siblings and children can be combine to its parent.